-Join Gabriel Corbett for an in-depth discussion in this video Reviewing comments, part of Up and Running with eDrawings.
+Join Gabriel Corbett for an in-depth discussion in this video Reviewing comments, part of Learning eDrawings.

 When you first get an eDrawings file, you either have a part, an assembly, or a…drawing to review.
 Additionally, there might be some embedded…comments for you to look at.
 Anyone who's worked on this file prior to…you will have a log of their comments listed in the review box.…Let's click on the pencil icon, and you can see there's already quite a few comments.…Both Abby and Bob have already looked at this file and they've placed their…comments there.
 Now by clicking on any one of these…comments, the model should rotate around, so I can actually look exactly at the…model the same way they did when they created the comment.…Let's click on Abby's Comment1.
 And she says, let's change the material to…stainless steel.
 That's great.…